The Lion, the Witch, and the Wardrobe (2017 play)

+Synopsis

-The Lion, The Witch, and The Wardrobe is a stage adaptation of the book of the same name by C.S.
-Lewis, the first installment of The Chronicles of Narnia.
-The play follows the 4 Pevensie children, Peter, Susan, Edmund, and Lucy, who evacuate wartime London to stay in the countryside, where they find a wardrobe leading to the fantasy world of Narnia.
+The play follows the four Pevensie children, Peter, Susan, Edmund, and Lucy, who evacuate wartime London to stay in the countryside, where they find a wardrobe leading to the fantasy world of Narnia.
 The siblings learn that their arrival was prophesied and they must rally its inhabitants under Aslan to defeat the forces of Jadis, the White Witch.

-The first production premiered at the West Yorkshire Playhouse in Leeds in 2017; another production was staged in 2019, premiering in London at the Bridge Theatre.

-An updated iteration in the actor-muso style launched a UK tour in November 2021 starring Samantha Womack as the White Witch.
-Following its success, it transferred to the Gillian Lynne Theatre in the West End in July 2022, where it will play a strictly limited season until 8 January 2023.

-Productions
+Production history

-Leeds (2017-18)
+World premiere: Leeds (2017)

-The production premiered at the Quarry Theatre of the West Yorkshire Playhouse in Leeds running from 29 November 2017 to 27 January 2018.
+The production premiered at the Quarry Theatre of the Leeds Playhouse (then the West Yorkshire Playhouse) in Leeds running from 29 November 2017 to 27 January 2018.
 Produced by Elliott Harper Productions, the play was directed by Sally Cookson and designed by Rae Smith.
 Other creatives include movement director Dan Canham, puppetry director Craig Leo, aerial director Gwen Hales, and fight directors Rachel Bown-Williams and Ruth Cooper-Brown.
 The production featured Michael Jean-Marain, Patricia Allison, John Leader, and Cora Kirk as the Pevensies; Aslan is played by Iain Johnstone and the White Witch by Carla Mendonça.
 Aslan was portrayed by both a human actor and a large canopy-like puppet head that would be carried above by ensemble members.

-London (2019-20)
+London (2019)

-The show made its off-West End debut from 9 November 2019 to 2 February 2020 at the Bridge Theatre in London.
+The show made its London debut from 9 November 2019 to 2 February 2020 at the Bridge Theatre.
 It is largely the same production that had premiered two years prior, with a majority of the creative team, including Cookson, reuniting in the rehearsal room.
 The cast featured Femi Akinfolarin, Shalisa James-Davis, John Leader, and Keziah Joseph as the Pevensie children; Wil Johnson as Aslan, and Laura Elphinstone as the White Witch.